Aesuib/LLT_Analysis/README.md

 This  is an example excel file to collect data of Landlord Tycoon and to analysis later

-This page is the same as [the GitHub Page of this repository](https://aesuib.github.io/LLT_Analysis/), Because I will add some more pages in this toy but is is still under construction.
+This page is the same as [the GitHub Page of this repository](https://aesuib.github.io/LLT_Analysis/), I have added some more pages in this toy.